Here Is What I Know

 After we passed the officers there was a moment and then the teasing, laughing, and cutting up began again.

 My brother and many of my closest friends are police officers.
 I love police officers.
 I am grateful for them and the service they provide.
-We couldn’t live the lives we do without them.
+We could not live the lives we do without them.

 But, in that moment it, there was fear, a raw fear that sucked the air out of my car.
 This fear demanded two young men to immediately become silent upon seeing officers even while being in the car of a white man.